Ballyhaise College is located 8km north of Cavan town. It is situated on an estate of 220 hectares of grass and woodlands.

 There are 120 cows plus replacements on 50 hectares.
 The college herd, which is spring calving, is part of the Teagasc Moorepark Dairy Research programme.
 The main focus of this programme is to improve grass growth and utilisation on heavy soils.
 Facilities include a modern 12 unit herringbone milking parlour with automatic drafting, slatted houses, an outdoor pad and calving and isolation boxes.
 A computerised management programme is used to facilitate record keeping.

-The 60 cow suckler herd is split into Autumn and Spring calving herds to allow students to gain experience of both systems.
+The 60 cow suckler herd is spring calving.
 Replacements are reared and all other progeny is brought to beef.

 There is a sheep flock of 230 ewes.
 This is split into 80 to produce early fat lamb and 150 which are managed to lamb in mid-march to coincide with early grass.
 The sheep unit is equipped with excellent facilities including various types of housing and handling facilities.